hg-mirrors/pypy_revdb/README.rst

 Introduction
 ============

-A "reverse debugger" is a debugger where you can go forward and backward in time.
-RevDB is a reverse debugger for Python based on PyPy.
-It can be used to track down hard-to-reproduce bugs in your Python programs (whether you usually run them on PyPy or on CPython).
+RevDB is a "reverse debugger" for Python where you can go forward and backward in time.
+RevDB is based on PyPy and it can be used to track down hard-to-reproduce bugs in your Python programs (that you run on PyPy or on CPython).

-It is similar to `undodb-gdb`_ and `rr`_, which are reverse debuggers for C code.
-RevDB does not allow you to step in or inspect things at the level of C: it works purely on Python.
+Similar reverse debuggers for C are `undodb-gdb`_ and `rr`_.
+RevDB does not step in or inspect things at the level of C: it works purely on Python.

-For more information about what reverse debugging is, have a look at https://en.wikipedia.org/wiki/Debugger#Reverse_debugging and http://programmers.stackexchange.com/questions/181527/why-is-reverse-debugging-rarely-used.
+For more information about reverse debugging, have a look at https://en.wikipedia.org/wiki/Debugger#Reverse_debugging and http://programmers.stackexchange.com/questions/181527/why-is-reverse-debugging-rarely-used.